Lev-Sec/Elastic-SIEM-Lab/README.md

 By generating and analyzing different types of security events in Elastic SIEM like the one above, or generating authentication failures by typing in the wrong password for a user or attempting SSH logins an incorrect password, you can gain a better understanding of how security incidents are detected, investigated, and responded to in real-world environments.

+# Task 6: Create an Alert

+In a SIEM, alerts are a crucial feature for detecting security incidents and responding to them in a timely manner.
+Alerts are created based on predefined rules or custom queries, and can be configured to trigger specific actions when certain conditions are met.
+In this task, we will walk through the steps of creating an alert in the Elastic SIEM instance to detect Nmap scans.
+By following these steps, you can create an alert that will monitor your logs for Nmap scan events and then notify you when they are detected.

+Here are the steps:

+ 1. Click on the menu icon on the top-left, then under “Security,” click on “Alerts.”

+ 2. Click on “Manage rules” at the top right.